 While visiting the tower, take some time to explore the beautiful surrounding gardens, and check out the indoor and outdoor museum displays.
 Only minutes from the harbour, you can also plan to hear a performance at the world-renowned Charles W. Stockey Centre for the Performing Arts, or shoot some pucks at the Bobby Orr Hall of Fame on Bay Street.

 Massasauga Provincial Park

-The Massasauga Provincial Park is a backcountry park along the coast of Georgian Bay that stretches all the way from Parry Sound to the Moon River.
+The Massasauga Provincial Park is a backcountry park along the coast of Georgian Bay that stretches all the way from Parry Sound to the Moon River where visitors can explore colourful gneiss rocks, narrow bays, inlets, and wildlife.
 The park is only accessible by boat, and the inland lakes the park encompasses do not permit motorised vessels.
-With hundreds of windswept islands to explore and camp sites located both on Georgian Bay and on many of the inland lakes, this provincial park provides visitors the opportunity to enjoy rugged terrain and pristine water in relative isolation.
-There are several hiking trails within The Massasauga’s boundaries, providing opportunities to stretch your “sea legs” after a long stint of paddling or boating.
+With hundreds of windswept islands to trek and camp sites located both on Georgian Bay and on many of the inland lakes, this provincial park provides visitors the opportunity to enjoy rugged terrain and pristine water in relative isolation.
+There are three moderate to difficult hiking trails within The Massasauga’s boundaries, providing an opportunity to stretch your “sea legs” after a long stint of paddling or boating.

 The Lynx Loop at Georgian Nordic